 So let's look at Emma once again.
 She has been admitted to a full need, no loans school that costs $48,000 a year in tuition.
 After looking Emma's FAFSA form, the school calculates that Emma's family should be able to contribute $5,000 a year to her education.
 That means that Emma's demonstrated financial need is the difference between those two numbers, or $42,000 a year.
 Because Emma's school is full need, they provide a financial aid package that covers every penny of that $42,000 through a combination of scholarships, grants, and work study opportunities with no federal or private loans!

 As you can imagine, full need, no loans schools are pretty rare.
-In fact, as of 2017 there are only 18 universities in the U.S. that meet full financial need for each student with a no-loans policy.
+In fact, as of 2021, there are only 12 universities in the U.S. that meet full financial need for each student with a no-loans policy (additional schools are no-loan if your parents' income is below a certain level).
 We've bolded their names in our master list of need-blind universities below, so be sure to check whether your dream school offers this opportunity.

 Category 2: Full Need With Loans Schools